Charleston riot of 1919: Charleston riot of 1919

 The Charleston riot of 1919 started about 10 p.m. on Saturday, May 10, 1919, and ended after midnight.
 It began when five white sailors felt they had been cheated by a black man and, unable to find him, attacked African Americans at random.
 A black man named Isaac Doctor shot at them and was killed.
 "Within an hour, word of the street brawls and shooting got back to the Charleston Naval Yard and carloads of sailors poured into the black district."

 The fighting started at a pool parlor near Beaufain Street and Charles Street (later renamed as Archdale Street) but eventually spread over much of the commercial section of King Street from Queen Street to Columbus Street.
 There were more than 1,000 sailors, and some white civilians joined in.
 "Two shooting galleries in Beaufain Street were raided by the sailors, the police reported, and the small caliber rifles removed from the galleries and used by the members of the mob."
 They attacked black individuals, businesses, and homes.
 "For a time the rioters practically had possession of the downtown streets.
 A negro barber shop on King Street was almost wrecked and in several instances street cars were stopped by pulling down the trolley poles and negroes on the cars were beaten up.
 One negro was shot down as he was snatched off a car."

-Admiral Frank Edmund Beatty, "who ran the Navy's southern headquarters from the Charleston Navy Yard," ordered Marines sent in, in addition to naval police ("bluejackets").
+Admiral Frank Edmund Beatty, "who ran the Navy's southern headquarters from the Charleston Navy Yard," ordered Marines sent in, in addition to naval police.
 The Marines, although they were not always well disciplined themselves, worked closely with the city police force from a joint command center.
 The armed Marines arrived shortly after midnight.
 By 2:30 a.m., order had been reestablished and the riot was over.

 This was the worst violence in Charleston since the Civil War.
 Five blacks were killed, and another died later.
 Seventeen black men, seven white sailors, and one police officer suffered serious injuries; 35 blacks and eight sailors were admitted to hospitals.
 Stores had been ransacked, and black businesses and homes damaged, in some cases extensively.

 Restrictions were put by the Navy on men going into Charleston, and naval troops patrolled the streets.
-Three sailors were court-martialed; one was acquitted and the two others, Jacob Cohen and Frank Holliday, were given a year in a naval prison, followed by dishonorable discharges.
-Both men had been implicated in and confessed to the murder of a black man.
+Two sailors, Jacob Cohen, and Frank Holliday, were court-martialed for manslaughter in the death of 20-year-old William Brown.
+Cohen and Holliday, who admitted to shooting and killing Brown, were acquitted on the grounds that Brown had failed to heed their orders to halt.
+However, they were convicted of a lesser charge of rioting.
+They were each sentenced to a year in a naval prison and given dishonorable discharges.
+A third sailor, 16-year-old Roscoe Jackson was acquitted of any wrongdoing.